 Proposed US Bicycle Routes for New Mexico

-As of October 2017, the New Mexico Department of Transportation (NMDOT) is gathering feedback from cyclists and other New Mexicans on a New Mexico Bicycle Plan .
+The New Mexico Department of Transportation (NMDOT) is putting together a New Mexico Bicycle Plan .
 Part of the New Mexico Bicycle Plan will include United States Bicycle Route corridor (USBRs) through the state US Bike Routes Corridor Map.
 Three proposed routes through New Mexico are USBR 90 (east/west through southern NM), USBR 66 (east/west mid-state) and USBR 75 (north/south mid-state).
 Much work and advocacy for USBRs is championed and promoted by the Adventure Cycling Association.